 I received my Associate of the Royal Conservatory of Toronto in piano (First Class Honours with Distinction) when I was 13, and one year later received my Associate of the London College of Music (Highest Mark in British Columbia).
-I also completed advance study in violin with the Royal Conservatory of Music (including receiving a Silver Medal for the Highest Mark in British Columbia).
-I hold a Bachelor of Music (Piano) with First Class Standing from the University of British Columbia (UBC), and a Master of Arts in Music and Cognitive Science.
+I also completed advanced study in violin with the Royal Conservatory of Music (receiving a Silver Medal for the Highest Mark in British Columbia).
+I hold a Bachelor of Music in Piano Performance with First Class Standing, and a Master of Arts in Music and Cognitive Science from the University of British Columbia (UBC).

 For my PhD at UBC, my main work examined the cognition of music performance and training, and its implications for public health.
 My research looked at issues of improvisation, and how musicians dealt with the impacts of self-perceived failures and mistakes during performance.

 I love helping musicians play to their greatest potential, and traveling alongside them on their musical journey.
-I love seeing the pride, joy, and relief of parents as they witness their child’s confidence grow so much that the kids themselves become empowered to excel and thrive in high-pressure situations—whether it be a high-stakes competition, recital, or exam...or an impromptu concert in their living room!
+I love seeing the pride, joy, and relief in musicians as they grow to excel and thrive in high-pressure situations—whether it be a high-stakes competition, recital, or exam...or an impromptu concert in their living room!